Madeira has a lots of possibities in their fridge to work with.

 The Islands partner Kuressaare City Government has a changed the project leader.
 Ms Anu Vares is the new first contact of Kuressaare.

-European islands face the same problems: reduction of inhabitants, braindrain, vulnerable nature and unilateral economy.
+European islands face the same problems: population decline, brain drain, vulnerable nature and unilateral economic development.

 First connections and friendships are a fact after the first partner meeting in Denmark.